cosmos/gravity-bridge/orchestrator/README.md

 ## PROPOSED

-Proposing the name `gork` for the binary.
+Proposing the name `gorc` for the binary.
 This is short for `gravity-orchestrator`.

 ```
-gork
+gorc
   tx
     eth
       send-to-cosmos [from-eth-key] [to-cosmos-addr] [erc20 conract] [erc20 amount] [[--times=int]]